 Hope Edelman is a gifted storyteller who employs her skills to help others navigate grief and loss.
-She is the author of eight nonfiction books; her latest, Along the Way, is a best-selling collaboration with Martin Sheen and Emilio Estevez about their 50-year father-son relationship.
+She is the author of eight nonfiction books; her latest, The AfterGrief was called, “…one of the most important books about grief ever written.”

 Hope is the author of the New York Times bestseller Motherless Daughters and its companion volume, Letters from Motherless Daughters.
 She has lectured widely on the subjects of early mother loss and nonfiction writing in the US, Canada, Australia, New Zealand, and the U.A.E.
 Hope also conducts a life-changing retreat for women who have lost mothers – it is three days of story sharing, exercises, bonding, and personal growth.